-We assign a ba1 Profitability score to SGKB, in line with the initial score, which is derived from the bank's 0.4% net income to tangible assets in the first half of 2020.
-The bank's return on assets has softened somewhat in recent years because of the difficult low-yield environment, which is likely to persist.
+We assign a ba1 Profitability score to SGKB, in line with the initial score, which is derived from the bank's 0.4% net income to tangible assets in 2020.
+The bank's return on assets has softened somewhat in recent years because of the ultralow interest-rate environment, which is likely to persist.

-With net interest income representing about two thirds of the bank's revenues and margin pressures continuing to bite, SGKB aims to increase the share of fee and commission income from its wealth management operations to balance the impact of the low-yield environment.
-This strategy is showing first signs of success.
-Hence, we expect SGKB's profitability, combined with cost discipline, to remain relatively resilient even if risk provisions start to rise again from the extremely low levels prior to the coronavirus crisis.
+With net interest income representing about two thirds of the bank's revenue and margin pressure continuing, SGKB aims to increase the share of fee and commission income from its wealth management operations to balance the impact of the ultralow interest-rate environment.
+This strategy was showing first signs of success in 2019 and 2020.
+Hence, we expect SGKB's profitability, combined with continued sound cost discipline, to remain relatively resilient even if risk provisions start to rise again from the extremely low levels prior to the coronavirus crisis.

-For the first half of 2020, SGKB reported a slightly improved Moody's-adjusted net income of CHF 84.5 million compared to the first half of 2019, when the bottom line result reached CHF 83.4 million.
-Higher net fee and commission income (up 12.3% to CHF 64.7 million), which was driven by market volatility during the first wave of the coronavirus pandemic, and increased net interest income (up 4.6% to CHF 156.6 million), because of declining funding costs and carry gains related to the higher negative interest exemption threshold, contributed to better result and were able to offset a 19.7% decline in trading revenues to CHF 16.2 million.
-Overall revenues thus increased by 4.9% to CHF 242.0 million, while operating expenses only rose by 0.5% to CHF 137.8 million.
-Loan loss provisions and other provisions and losses were also still well contained and amounted to a net total of CHF 4.8 million.
-In the second half of 2020 and in 2021, we expect loan loss provisions to rise, which could result in a temporary period of somewhat depressed earnings at SGKB.
+In 2020, SGKB reported a slightly improved Moody's-adjusted net income of CHF168.7 million compared to 2019, when the bottom line result reached CHF164.5 million.
+Slightly lower net fee and commission income (down 0.7% to CHF129.4 million), because of lower performance-related fees in the bank's wealth management operations, and a 3.9% decline in trading revenues to CHF38.1 million were more than offset by increased net interest income (up 4.0% to CHF311.5 million), because of declining funding costs and carry gains related to the higher negative interest exemption threshold.
+Overall revenues thus increased by 1.6% to CHF482.7 million, while operating expenses remained broadly stable at CHF284.8 million.
+Loan loss provisions and other provisions and losses were also still well contained and amounted to a net total of CHF8.2 million.